No, it’s not what you think... my, you all have such dirty minds!

 Curadmír comes from the old Irish word curad which means ‘of a hero/ champion/ warrior’, and also from the word mir which means ‘morsel/ ration/ portion’.

 In Irish mythology, the champion’s portion was all about honour amongst warriors.
-We already know that in ancient Ireland people lived by a defined code of honour and this was certainly true amongst the warrior class.
+We already know that in ancient Ireland people lived by a defined code of honour and this was certainly true of the warrior class.

 The curadmir consisted of the choicest cut of meat, usually the thigh, and was awarded to the bravest and most accomplished of a king’s warriors during a feast.
 It was considered a sign of great honour and privilege.